Skip to content

 Why this matters for you

-India's credit card outstanding reached ₹2.8 lakh crore in 2024, with delinquency rates rising.
-The 3% monthly interest that card companies advertise sounds small but compounds to 42% annually - which is why so many card users find themselves permanently in debt.
-This calculator makes the true cost visible and shows the dramatic impact of paying even ₹2,000 more each month.
+India's credit card outstanding crossed ₹2.8 lakh crore in 2024 and delinquency rates are climbing steadily.
+The 3% monthly interest that card companies advertise sounds small but compounds to 42% annually - which is why millions of card users find themselves permanently in debt despite making regular payments.
+The minimum payment trap is deliberately designed: paying just 5% of balance means 95% of your balance continues accruing interest every month.

 Related Calculators